rajasegar/ember-x-tabs/README.md

 ## Configuring

-Add a configuration for ember-stylish-buttons to include only the themes that you will use.
+Add a configuration for ember-x-tabs to include only the themes that you will use.

 ```
 ENV['ember-stylish-buttons'] = {
-  includedThemes: ['winona', 'ujarak', 'shikoba'],
+  includedThemes: ['bar', 'circle', 'flip'],
-  excludedThemes: ['wapasha'],
+  excludedThemes: ['iconbox'],
   excludeBaseStyles: false, // defaults to false
-  defaultTheme: 'winona',    // defaults to 'winona'
+  defaultTheme: 'bar',    // defaults to 'bar'
 };
 ```